What is Medicaid/Medi-Cal?

 Why Circle Medical Cannot Accept Medicaid

-Seeing a provider who isn’t in-network with Medicaid, even if you opt into self-pay or use another insurance, can also put your Medicaid coverage at risk.
+Seeing a provider who isn’t in-network with Medicaid, even if you opt into self-pay or use another insurance, can put your Medicaid coverage at risk.
 While one visit may not immediately impact your benefits, ongoing care with a non-contracted provider may result in Medicaid suspending or revoking your coverage, regardless of how you pay.

 Medicare vs. Medicaid: What’s the Difference?